Customise your data with the Data Tailor

 A comprehensive user guide is provided in the EUMETSAT Data Tailor knowledge base.

 The Data Tailor has been tested using Ubuntu 18.04 LTS, CentOS and Windows 10.
-Currently, Windows 10 support is in beta stage and we welcome feedback from users.
 As part of the pilot release, it contains support for several, but not all, EUMETSAT data products.
-Support for further products shall be added in following releases.
+Support for further products shall be added in subsequent releases.

 A set of data has been provided as part of the software package, to allow users to experiment with the possible transformations.
 The Data Tailor can be used with EUMETSAT satellite data ordered through the Data Centre and those data disseminated through EUMETCast.

-The Data Tailor Validation Package can be downloaded from the EUMETSAT GitLab.
+The Data Tailor Software Package can be downloaded from the EUMETSAT GitLab.
 Additional datasets for exploring the Data Tailor are also located there.

 What if my favourite product isn't supported